Chatham Town F.C.: History

 Between the seasons 2011–12 and 2014–15, the club played without notable success in Isthmian League Division 1 North.
 From the start of season 2015–16, the club has played in Isthmian League Division 1 South.
 The club were relegated at the end of the 2016–17 season.

-On 9 April 2022, following a 10–1 thrashing of Erith & Belvedere, Chatham secured promotion back to the Isthmian League.
+On 9 April 2022, following a 10–1 defeat of Erith & Belvedere, Chatham secured promotion back to the Isthmian League.
 Despite finishing on 100 points and scoring 122 goals, Chatham finished the season in second place behind Sheppey United.
+The following season, the club achieved back-to-back promotions when they were crowned Champions of the Isthmian League South East Division.
+Chasing a third consecutive promotion, Chatham finished second to Hornchurch, winning the Velocity Cup.

-Crest
+Crest and colours

-The club's popular new crest, introduced in 2019, features mostly red with a ship, possibly, showing close bond to Chatham's famous history with the Chatham Dockyard.
+The club's current crest, features mostly red with a ship, was launched in 2019.
+The club stated that it "embraced our rich naval heritage which stems back to our forming in 1882".

+Chatham typically play in a red home shirt with black detailing.
+Past colours include red and blue 1" hoops (presumably taken from the Royal Engineers A.F.C.)
+(1882–83, 1887–89, 1890–92), red and black (1883–85), white with navy knickers (1889–90), red and blue (1895–96), and chocolate and blue (1911–12).

 Ground

 Chatham Town play their home games at The Bauvill Stadium, Maidstone Road, Chatham, Kent, ME4 6LR.